Agenda

 Product Council: Engagement and Enrollment

-Connect with Uplight product leaders and utility peers implementing behavioral energy efficiency, electrification, and personalized customer journey programs.
+Connect with Uplight product leaders and utility peers implementing behavioral energy efficiency, electrification, and optimizing program enrollment through personalized and relevant customer journeys.
 In this interactive session, participants will collaborate on challenges like driving program participation, maximizing customer satisfaction, and extending reach through multi-channel experiences.
 Share program successes and gather actionable ideas to bring back to your organization.

 Participants will also preview Uplight's customer engagement product roadmap with the opportunity to provide direct feedback on feature priorities and development areas that matter most to your utility’s customer engagement strategy.